Testimonials from Graduated MWRC Junior Fellows

 J. Gregory Crofford, Ph.D, University of Manchester/Nazarene Theological College (2008):

 'If "great things have small beginnings", then the Manchester Wesley Research Centre is a prime example.
 By gathering together in one place a treasure trove of materials on Wesley studies and early Methodism, the MWRC has saved me much time and effort.
 Of particular value is the broad collection of master’s and doctoral level theses useful in identifying a research topic and its parameters.
-As one nearing completion of doctoral research, I heartily commend to others the MWRC and its helpful staff.'
+I heartily commend to others the MWRC and its helpful staff.'